ADD-Faun/rpsTest/README.md

   - Each choice button works and produces the correct response.

 Users were able to click buttons repeatedly causing the game to run several times at the same time.
-This was fixed by having the on click function also disable all the buttons.
+  - This was fixed by having the on click function also disable all the buttons.

 Buttons did not become undisabled for the next turn.
-This was fixed by setting the undisable function to run when the alert message was shown.
+  - This was fixed by setting the undisable function to run when the alert message was shown.

+Console error: /favicon.ico:1 Failed to load resource: the server responded with a status of 404 ()
+  - This was ixed by setting the page logo as the favicon

 ### Validator Testing